wodenx/Bodiless-JS/packages/bodiless-documentation/doc/About/DesignElementBasics.md

    with `const Body = asEditorBasic('body', 'Body')(Fragment);`
 1. Repeat above steps in `CaptionedImage.tsx`
 1. Delete the file `withSimpleEditor.tsx`
 1. Run your site and visit the gallery page (http://localhost:8000/gallery) and it should run exactly as it did before, with slightly different choices for the Rich Text Editor in the body of the gallery page.

 Note: that our rich text editor is exported as a *higher order component* (`asEditorBasic`) rather than as a regular component.
-This allows it to be treated like any other design token, as a set of behaviors which can be applied along with other tokens to a variety of components.
+We will see this pattern below in applying *design tokens*.
+And in fact, our editor HOC is very like a design token.
+It expresses a standardized bit of functionality which can be applied uniformly across the site--only in this case, instead of representing visual design, it represents behavior.
+We could think of `asEditorBasic()` as a sort of "behavior token".

 ## 2. Make the Gallery reusable.

 If you have components which may appear on more than one page in your site, its best practice to place them in `src/components` so they can be reused by any page/template.
 While you could theoretically import them from another page, keeping reusable components organized in one place makes a site much easier to maintain.

-1. Create a folder called Gallery in `src/components`
+1. Create a folder called `Gallery` in `src/components`
 1. Move the `Gallery.tsx` & `CaptionedImage.tsx` files to the
    `/src/components/Gallery` folder
 1. Rename `Gallery.tsx` -> `index.tsx`
 1. Change the import on the page to import `Gallery` & `GalleryTile` from `../../../components/Gallery`
 1. Run your site and visit the gallery page (http://localhost:8000/gallery) and it should run exactly as it did before.

 ## 3. Create a re-useable Primary Header for the site

-Within `data/pages/gallery/index.jsx` (gallery page) & `data/pages/index.jsx` (homepage) you can see we use the same primary header `h1`.
+Within `data/pages/gallery/index.jsx` (gallery page) & `data/pages/index.jsx`
+(homepage) you can see we use the same primary header `h1`.
 Let's make this primary header a shared component.
 This way if we change the style of the primary header, it will apply throughout the site instead of having to be fixed on each page.

 1. In `src/components/Elements.token.ts` lets define a new H1 Primary Header
     ```